sandeepcr529/codespy/Readme.md

 * **html** : writes html files, one for each analyzed file.**IMPORTANT** : Output directory must be set using  **\codespy\Analyzer::$outputdir**.

 The html file will contain the sourcecode with executed lines highlighted in red.
-The number of time a line of code was executed will be displayed beside the line number.
+The number of times a line of code was executed will be displayed beside the line number.
 See the screenshot below.

 ![Screenshot](http://i44.tinypic.com/4k76lx.png)